-Delivery of survey to client: Debbie

-Hold interviews: Becky, Debbie, John

-Receipt of completed surveys: Debbie

-Analysis of responses: John & Ben

-Summarization of data: Debbie and Becky

 9. Result (20 Points)

 A summary of the results of the survey data are presented below.
 The raw data of our evaluation questions is attached as Appendix B along with comments from the respondents.

 Table 5: Initial raw results of the 5 point Likert quantitative data assessing effectiveness of the course as a whole as well as the effectiveness of individual lessons. (from Survey)